GatoGraphQL/ExtensionStarter/README.md

 [PHP-Scoper](https://github.com/humbug/php-scoper) is already integrated in this monorepo (ready to be used whenever needed).

-### Lando is ready
+### Lando webservers are ready

 Lando is already set-up and configured, making 2 webservers available:

 1. A webserver to develop the extensions, using PHP 8.1
 2. A webserver to test the generated extension plugins, using PHP 7.2

+### The source code is mapped to Lando's DEV webserver

-The first Lando webserver (for DEV) maps the source code from the repo to be used within the container.
-Hence, changes to the source code will be immediately reflected in the webserver.
+The Lando webserver for DEV (on PHP 8.1) overrides the code deployed within the container, mapping the source code from the repo instead.

+As such, changes to the source code will be immediately reflected in the webserver.

-### XDebug is ready
+### XDebug is already configured

 XDebug is already integrated (when using VSCode), mapping both to the extension's source code, and the main Gato GraphQL plugin's source code.